-In addition to the saving on VED, as of 20 May 2018, nearly all cars built more than 40 years ago are also exempt from the annual MOT roadworthiness test, unless owners voluntarily have their vehicle checked.
+In addition to the saving on VED, since 2018, nearly all cars built more than 40 years ago are also exempt from the annual MOT roadworthiness test, unless owners voluntarily have their vehicle checked.

 Finally, classic car insurance often costs less than everyday policies, saving you even more money.

-We've taken a trip down memory lane to look at a selection of once common cars that first hit UK showrooms in 1978-79 and are now considered classics.
-Many early examples of the 10 cars we've chosen now qualify for tax exempt status.
+We've taken a trip down memory lane to look at a selection of cars that first hit UK showrooms in 1980-81 and are now considered classics.
+Many early examples of the 10 cars we've chosen now qualify for MOT exempt status.